JiapengLi/OpenWrt-HiLink-HLK-RM04/README.md

 After compiling is done without any error, you'll find the image in `bin/ramips/` which is named `openwrt-ramips-rt305x-hlk-rm04-squashfs-sysupgrade.bin`.

+## Warning
+Before installtion, you need make a choice.
+The memory configure resistors of the HLK-RM04 is in the wrong position, so we can't use the check automaticly way which openwrt uses.
+Once the memory node can be used to force set the memmory size, but now it does not work in the latest trunk, maybe OpenWrt Developer changes the name.
+Two ways are found to solve this, hardware modify or force set SDRAM size in Kernel_menuconfig.

++ Hardware
+Follow <http://wiki.openwrt.org/toh/hilink/hlk-rm04?s#memory.configuration>, change the 2 memory configure resistors to 16M mode.
++ Software
+Run command:

+		make kernel_menuconfig
+find **kernel hacking**, press `Enter` and then find **(rootfstype=squashfs,jffs2) Default kernel command string**
+press `Enter` again and manually set SDRAM value `rootfstype=squashfs,jffs2 mem=16M`

 ## Installtion
 Jeff Kent make the firmware upload much easier.
 We can upload the openwrt firmware to the hlk-rm04 directly through the upload firmware WEBUI interface.